Saurabh251000/Market_Analysis_and_Prediction/README.md

 # Market Analysis and Prediction

-This is my self projest , I have intrest in Share Market and Data  Analystics so I choose this project , I think this project is best beacause of I explore in both feild.
+This is my self projest , I have intrest in Share Market and Data  Analytics so I choose this project , I think this project is best beacause of I explore in both feild.
 I choose india's most valuable companies for analysis and prediction .
 Companies are
 * **Reliance** : Most valuable companies in Oil & Gas
 * **TCS (Tata Consultancy Service)** : Most valuable in IT service